cachewerk/relay/benchmarks/README.md

 ```

 > Caveat 1: The results on Silicon are misleading, run the benchmarks on actual production infrastructure.
-> Caveat 2: New Relic, Xdebug and similar profilers will significantly slow down Relay and skew the benchmarks.
+> Caveat 2: New Relic, Blacfire, Xdebug and similar profilers will significantly slow down Relay and skew the benchmarks.

 To run specific benchmarks, use: